LumoSQL/archive1-LumoSQL-on-github/README.md

 LumoSQL is supported by the [NLNet Foundation](https://nlnet.nl).

+If you are interesting in contributing to LumoSQL please see </CONTRIBUTING.md>.

 ## The LumoSQL Makefile tool

 LumoSQL provides a Makefile and benchmarking subsystem which: